-On May 9, 2003, Centex requested a ruling from the IRS to the effect that, for U.S. federal income tax purposes, among other things:
+On November 7, 2003, Centex received a ruling from the IRS to the effect that, for U.S. federal income tax purposes, among other things:

 - the reclassification will be a tax-free transaction to Centex and CXP under Sections 354, 368(a) and 1032 of the Internal Revenue Code, respectively; and - the distribution will be tax-free to Centex and its stockholders under Section 355 of the Internal Revenue Code.